AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping-prep.md

 Because Adobe Analytics exports data for some fields in two separate columns (one for pre-processed data and one for post-processed data), Adobe Analytics contains more data feed columns than Customer Journey Analytics.
 Keep this in mind when mapping fields.

 **Customer Journey Analytics**: Fields are available for data feeds after they are created in the data view.
 Typically, fields in Customer Journey Analytics data views only include post-processed data.
-However, you can usually mimic the Adobe Analytics pre-processed version of a field by creating a second version of the field within the Customer Journey Analytics data view and configuring it to expire on hit.
+However, you can usually approximate the Adobe Analytics pre-processed version of a field by creating a second version of the field within the Customer Journey Analytics data view and configuring it to expire on hit.

-## Unnecessary fields
+## Unused fields

 There are over 1,100 data feed columns available to be exported in Adobe Analytics.
+Of those columns, not all will be used in your Customer Journey Analytics data feeds.

+To determine which columns to use:

+* **Identify fields that apply only to Adobe Analytics**: Certain columns in Adobe Analytics data feeds are specific to the data processing engine for Adobe Analytics, and therefore don't apply to Customer Journey Analytics.
+Examples of such columns are `exclude_hit` and `hit_source`.

-While not all Adobe Analytics customers export all of the available columns, many customers export more than they actually use.
+* **Idendify fields that apply to your organization**: While not all Adobe Analytics customers export all of the available columns, many customers export more than they actually use.

   Before you begin mapping data feed columns, identify which fields are actually being used throughout your organization.
 To gather this information, contact the teams or individuals who consume data feed content for Adobe Analytics.

 <!--